Seagrass: Seagrass meadows

 Seagrass meadows provide food for many marine herbivores.
 Sea turtles, manatees, parrotfish, surgeonfish, sea urchins and pinfish feed on seagrasses.
 Many other smaller animals feed on the epiphytes and invertebrates that live on and among seagrass blades.
 Seagrass meadows also provide physical habitat in areas that would otherwise be bare of any vegetation.
 Due to this three dimensional structure in the water column, many species occupy seagrass habitats for shelter and foraging.
 It is estimated that 17 species of coral reef fish spend their entire juvenile life stage solely on seagrass flats.
 These habitats also act as a nursery grounds for commercially and recreationally valued fishery species, including the gag grouper (Mycteroperca microlepis), red drum, common snook, and many others.
 Some fish species utilize seagrass meadows and various stages of the life cycle.
 In a recent publication, Dr. Ross Boucek and colleagues discovered that two highly sought after flats fish, the common snook and spotted sea trout provide essential foraging habitat during reproduction.
 Sexual reproduction is extremely energetically expensive to be completed with stored energy; therefore, they require seagrass meadows in close proximity to complete reproduction.
 Furthermore, many commercially important invertebrates also reside in seagrass habitats including bay scallops (Argopecten irradians), horseshoe crabs, and shrimp.
 Charismatic fauna can also be seen visiting the seagrass habitats.
 These species include West Indian manatee, green sea turtles, and various species of sharks.
 The high diversity of marine organisms that can be found on seagrass habitats promotes them as a tourist attraction and a significant source of income for many coastal economies along the Gulf of Mexico and in the Caribbean.

+In 2022, scientists reported the discovery of the world's largest known seagrass ecosystem, near the Bahamas.
+The discovery was made with the help of tiger sharks who between 2016 and 2022 were tagged with cameras so that scientists could see the ocean floor from a different perspective.